clayne/FROST-Fast/README.md

 ### Download the modlist

 Download the latest release of **FROST Fast** from [Github](https://github.com/interworlder/FROST-Fast/releases).
-For your convenience, [here is the direct download link](https://github.com/interworlder/FROST-Fast/releases/download/v1.3.2/FROST.Fast.wabbajack).
+For your convenience, [here is the direct download link](https://github.com/interworlder/FROST-Fast/releases/download/v1.3.3/FROST.Fast.wabbajack).
 You can save it in the same folder as Wabbajack, e.g. C:\Wabbajack.

 ### Install the modlist

 Keep in mind that downloading and installing the full modlist can take a very long time (depending on your system specs and connection speed).

 1. Run Wabbajack.exe
-2. Click on _Install From Disk_ and open the file _FROST-Fast.wabbajack_
+2. Click on _Install From Disk_ and open the file _FROST Fast.wabbajack_
 3. Set the _Installation Location_, e.g. C:\FROST-Fast\Install
 4. Set the _Download Location_, e.g. C:\FROST-Fast\Download
 5. Click the Start button
 6. Follow any instructions from Wabbajack (sign into NexusMods, click the download buttons, etc.)
-6. Wait for Wabbajack to finish -- this can take a very long time!
+7. Wait for Wabbajack to finish -- this can take a very long time!

 ### Errors in Wabbajack